“From the past to the future: 40 years of environmental protection in Poland”

 Prof. Małgorzata Fitzmaurice - Environmental law: current status and future directions in Europe and Poland against the backdrop of global trends

-Dr Jerzy Jendrośka, Professor at the University of Opole - Between politicisation and socialisation: how to design climate policies and how to talk about them
+Konrad Marciniak, PhD (Law) - Between politicisation and socialisation: how to design climate policies and how to talk about them

 13.00 – 14.30

-Session chair: Robert Jeszke, MSc
+Session chair: Robert Jeszke, MSc, Eng.

 - Air quality management – current solutions, challenges and the role of modern technologies in public policy and implementation practice